When creating Products, it is important to future-proof them in order to be able to easily edit and update them when required.

 - Enter the name of the Product in the Ingredient Name field

 Where possible, generic names should be used, e.g. without a Brand or Supplier name, especially if the product can be purchased from more than one Supplier.
-For example, if Supplier A supply their own brand mayonnaise and Supplier B supply a branded name mayonnaise, then the product should just be called 'mayonnaise'.
+For example, if Supplier A supplies their own brand mayonnaise and Supplier B supplies a branded name mayonnaise, then the product should just be called 'mayonnaise'.
 The reason for this is to ensure that the product is counted as one product regardless of the brand.

 Fig.3 - Details tab